 Discussion

-Various use cases address the same type of services (improve QoS, security, routing, …) and different solutions defined may conflict each other.
+Various use cases address the same type of services (improve QoS, security, routing, etc.) and different solutions defined may conflict each other.

 A review of what the different solutions of TR 23.791 propose in terms of information handling and decision making is provided in annex of this pCR.